-- For a lot of people, last memory of going to the dentist for a tooth removal is that time when they were kids.
+- For a lot of people, the last memory of going to the dentist for tooth removal is that time when they were kids.
 Probably that was the first time we saw a dentist.
 Since then, dental technology has made huge improvements in making extractions as painless as possible nowadays.
 The traditional way is the simple way to do it.

 - Extraction by surgery can be a complex procedure.
 The dentist will use local anesthesia for the extraction.
 But if the process is more prominent involving the need to take out more than one teeth.